mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 ternary :: Expr Bool -> Expr a -> Expr a -> Expr a
 ternary b x y handlers = handlers.ternary (b handlers) (x handlers) (y handlers)
 ```

+One nice thing about the dhall version that's incidental to dhall is that it
+doesn't require any extra newtype wrappers like the Haskell one does.
+That's
+because type inference tends to choke on things like this, but dhall doesn't
+really have any type inference: all of the types are passed explicitly.
+It's
+one of the facts about dhall that make it nice for things like this.

 Congratulations
 ---------------